 This simple question encourages the toddler to express.
 Remember to use a very calm tone as you request the child to use his words, you don’t want to come off asking this question in a stern tone.
 The parent’s tone of voice is key to holding communications in the right manner.

 5. Let’s use gentle hands with the baby.
-Instead of saying, “Stop doing this” ” Stop grabbing the baby”
+Instead of saying, “Stop doing this” or ” Stop grabbing the baby”

 If the rough play goes on after repeated reminders it is best to move the child away to another play station.